timofeymukha/turbulucid/README.rst

 .. figure:: docs/figures/cover.png
    :align: center

-   A fancy plot that would be hard to produce using software like Paraview.

 Also, while VTK provides an abundance of filters for extracting specific parts of a dataset, the object-oriented API is hard to learn and quite verbose.
 Turbulucid provides easier access to the data and a set of functions for